 QoS2 is the highest reliability level and is defined as “exactly once” delivery.
 QoS2 messages are guaranteed to be delivered (if delivery is feasible) and guaranteed not to be duplicated.
 QoS2 is the safest but the slowest quality of service level.
-The IoT MQTT library does not support QoS2.
-QoS2 like behavior can be achieved using QoS1 and filtering duplicate messages in the application.

 Clean and Persistent Sessions

 A client can specify a connection to an MQTT broker as a ‘clean session’ or a ‘persistent’ session.

 If a client disconnects from a clean session, the broker will delete the client’s subscriptions, and the client must re-create the subscriptions the next time it connects.
 The client will not receive any messages that were published while disconnected.